 Martha’s Vineyard, Massachusetts

-At the end of your day, try some brews at Bad Martha Farmers Brewery.
+If you love beer and great pizza, stop by Bad Martha Farmers Brewery.
 Then, fall asleep at Ashley Inn, located with prime access to beaches and Edgartown Golf Club.
+In 1-2 nights, you can see the entire island and more.

 Nantucket, Massachusetts